-These homemade donut holes have a soft center with a slightly crisp exterior – and they can be ready to eat in under 30 minutes.
+These homemade donuts have a soft center with a slightly crisp exterior – and they can be ready to eat in under 30 minutes.
 This means there’s no rising, rolling or refrigerating needed.
 It’s a quick and simple recipe that even your children can help out with!
 (I let my children stir and help roll the balls of dough.
 The frying is for an adult, though.)

 Ingredients for the donut holes: